What’s that burning smell? Hopefully not your prototype.

 ICs: Gobbling up too much food can put you over the weight limit of even an average chair.
 New ICs guzzle lots of current, which may exceed the limits of nominal traces.
 Modern electronics are requiring increasingly faster ICs, which in turn consume more power.
 You may not think about just how much current they’re drawing until your prototype starts smoking.

-I’ve been saying “good” and “great” PDN analyzer this whole time for a reason.
+I’ve been saying “good” and “great” this whole time for a reason.
 There are simulation tools that only output complex waveforms which just give you headaches.
 PCB tools are useless if you can’t understand them.
-Altium’s PDN Analyzer uses visual interfaces to help you pinpoint current density and IR drop issues on your board.
+Altium’s Analyser uses visual interfaces to help you pinpoint current density and IR drop issues on your board.
 Save some prototypes from a fiery death and use it.

-Have more questions about PDN analysis?
+Have more questions about analysis?
 Call an expert at Altium.